oss2019/crispy-ai/weekly/week_0.md

 ## Step 4 : Opening the project in PyCharm/SublimeText
-- Launch PyCharm or any other editor like sublime text 3.
+- Launch PyCharm or any other editor like Sublime Text 3.
 Click Open -> choose the folder 'crispy-ai' where you cloned it in the previous step.
 (If you get a pycharm name error, rename 'crispy-ai' => 'crispy_ai' and proceed)
 - You might get an error asking you to setup a project interpreter.
 Goto File -> Settings -> Project -> Project Interpreter -> Click the gear icon and add new interpreter -> install the packages mentioned in [requirements.txt](https://github.com/oss2019/crispy-ai/requirements.txt)
-- You may also run `pip3 install requirements.txt` instead after setting up a virtual environment.
+- You may also run `pip3 install -r requirements.txt` instead after setting up a virtual environment.
 [See this link](https://www.digitalocean.com/community/tutorials/how-to-install-the-django-web-framework-on-ubuntu-18-04)

 ## Step 5 : Run the Server
 - Open the terminal in the project root folder.
 Execute `python3 manage.py runserver 8000`
 - Open a browser and goto `localhost:8000`
 - If the site loads without errors, you are ready to start contributing!
+- In case something's already up on port 8000, you can try shutting down that process or running this django server on a different port.

 Do see the [Contribution Guidelines](https://github.com/oss2019/crispy-ai/contributions.md)